delight-dev/Delight/Documentation/Migration Guide.md

      So copy the field and add the "Asset" postfix to both the type-name and the field-name.

+     There might be ambiguous references e.g. between `MarkLight.ElementSize` and `Delight.ElementSize`.
+Fix this temporarily by specifying full namespace: `MarkLight.ElementSize`

      It might be the case that the presentation class contains certain methods that works with the old framework.
 You might need to during this process (as you fix compilation errors) create new methods for Delight that works with the new framework.
-As a rule just copy the method and add a "DL" postfix to the method name, there will likely be type-name conflicts as so full namespace might need to be specified for types, so for example: `public void DoSomething(ElementSize parameter)`becomes `public void DoSomethingDL(Delight.ElementSize parameter)`.
+As a rule just copy the method/property and add a "DL" postfix, there will likely be type-name conflicts as so full namespace might need to be specified for types, so for example: `public void DoSomething(ElementSize parameter)`becomes `public void DoSomethingDL(Delight.ElementSize parameter)`.
 The old methods will be cleaned up once fully migrated to Delight.

 4. Now it's time to add/uncomment the XML in the root element in SearchView.xml.